/ tech-stacks / Budget Startup Stack Guide for Solo Developers

 The Parts Nobody Warns You About

 Free tier limits are real.
-Supabase pauses inactive databases after 7 days on the free tier.
+Supabase pauses free projects after one week of inactivity, and the free tier also caps you at two active projects.
 This means if your side project doesn't get traffic for a week, the database goes to sleep and the next request takes 5-10 seconds to wake it up.
 For a product you're actively building, this isn't an issue.
 For something you launched and forgot about, it can be jarring.

 Vercel's free tier is for personal/hobby projects.
-Their terms of service specify that the free tier is for non-commercial use.
-In practice, many indie developers use it for early-stage commercial products, but be aware that you should upgrade to Pro ($20/month) once you're generating revenue.
+Vercel's own FAQ states the Hobby plan is for "personal, non-commercial use."
+In practice, many indie developers use it for early-stage commercial products, but be aware that you should upgrade to Pro ($20 per user per month) once you're generating revenue.

 You're assembling the stack yourself.
 Unlike a paid starter kit that gives you everything pre-configured, you're wiring these services together manually.
 Auth flow, database schema, Stripe webhooks, email templates.
 It's all on you.
 Budget 1-2 weeks for initial setup before you start building features.